alibaba/terraform-provider/website/docs/d/dns_records.html.markdown

 # alicloud\_dns\_records

-The Dns Domain Records data source provides a list of Alicloud Dns Domain Records in an Alicloud account according to the specified filters.
+This data source provides a list of DNS Domain Records in an Alibaba Cloud account according to the specified filters.

 ## Example Usage

 ```
-data "alicloud_dns_records" "dnsRecords" {
+data "alicloud_dns_records" "records_ds" {
   domain_name = "xiaozhu.top"
   is_locked = false
   type = "A"